45 percent of customers say they’re more likely to visit businesses that respond to their reviewsOnline Reviews Survey

 As your business expands, it is important to have useful tools for measuring consumer perception and managing online reputation.
 In a new market, the key characteristics that make for effective metrics during the early stages are: agile feedback, unsolicited assessment and buzz speed.
 Luckily, these types of feedback are delivered at little or no cost by social metrics and websites dedicated to collecting online reviews.
-For example: Yelp, TripAdvisor, Google (Google Maps / Google+ Local), Citysearch, and Foursquare.
+For example: Yelp, TripAdvisor for Business, Google My Business, Citysearch, and Foursquare.

 Agile feedback: Online reviews become available shortly after an experience, a sale, or a transaction.
 Additionally, reviews are frequently triggered by either highly positive or highly negative experiences.
 Because neutral consumers are often unengaged, reviews help marketers capture insights that point toward either the aspects of business that elicit highly positive feedback or the shortcomings that result in negative reviews.

 (Other methods such as surveys are often too slow, resulting in poor recall.
 Additionally, since surveys are prompted and in many cases incentivized, the nature of the data captured might be influenced by the incentive or might be given with little thought, with only the end goal of cashing in on a survey reward in mind.)